 As the commercial real estate market is expected to grow exponentially, the concept of fractional ownership of commercial real estate is becoming more popular each passing year.
 People are increasingly investing in commercial properties because of the underlying factors, such as augmented demand for office space in the upcoming years, movement of multinational companies from China to India, and huge foreign investment in commercial projects.
 Investment in CRE has a potential for high capital appreciation.

 This is the reason why not only residents but NRIs are also investing in commercial real estate in India.
 Investors can earn passive income by investing in CRE.
 The gradual increase in the market value of a property is generating interest among investors to buy commercial properties.

 The business model of fractional ownership in commercial real estate is a relatively new concept.
 However, the trusteeship company/ LLP within which the SPV operates falls under the ‘Registrar of Companies (RoC)’ under the Ministry of Corporate Affairs.
 The investment portal where these services are offered needs to obtain a license from the Real Estate Regulatory Authority (RERA).

 How to Exit

 Lock-in and exit policy varies from investment portal to portal.
 Some portals have a lock-in of six months, others don’t impose any such restrictions.
 Generally, there are three ways to exit – resale through the investor’s dashboard, private sale where investors can sell their fractional ownership to anyone on their own subject to KYC and other regulatory guidelines, and complete asset sale when the entire property is sold.

-Is fractional ownership same as the stock market investment
+Is fractional ownership the same as the stock market investment

-Since the investors enjoy the freedom to select the asset, shares of which they want to own, fractional ownership of a commercial property is similar to investing in the stock market.
-But practically the set-up doesn’t correlate with the stock market.
+Since the investors enjoy the freedom to select the asset, and shares which they want to own, fractional ownership of a commercial property is similar to investing in the stock market.
+But practically the setup doesn’t correlate with the stock market.

 Types of usages of fractional ownership